 The friars have always sought to respond to pastoral needs rather than seeking to maximise their income.
 As a result, the financial situation of our various priories is often precarious.
 Gifts given for general support can be directed by us to the areas of greatest need.

 We have seen a surge in vocations to the friars in recent years.
 Our fundraising campaign (2014-2016) successfully raised £1 million, but further gifts are welcome to support the costs of delivering training.

 To ensure the public can benefit fully from the buildings in our care, we need to raise funds for projects such as these:

-To launch this historic church as the diocesan Shrine of the Holy Rosary, we are undertaking extensive renovation and development of facilities.
+To ensure this historic church can fulfil its new role as the diocesan Shrine of the Holy Rosary, we are undertaking extensive renovation and development of facilities.

 Cambridge (Blackfriars Priory)

 Our disabled access lift and facilities are nearly complete; support us as we improve the chapel.

 Considerable ongoing maintenance and repair costs in this important centre of study and religious life.

 Current needs include overhauling the parish centre to make it a more attractive venue for hire, able to generate new income, as well as serve the parish's needs.